-If your dog suffers from constipation, your veterinarian might recommend a stool softener as a temporary measure to get your dog's bowels moving again.
+If your dog suffers from constipation, your veterinarian might recommend a stool softener for dogs as a temporary measure to get your dog's bowels moving again.
 It's likely your vet will recommend a stool softener designed for human usage, but at a dosage appropriate for your dog.
+Or they might recommend adding fiber or pumpkin to your dog's diet.
 Don't give your dog a stool softener without veterinary advice.
 Some over-the-counter medications aren't suitable for canines, and you need professional guidance on the amount and length of administration.